nibarAhmed/DevTools/prepatch_readme.txt

 ### 2023-03-11

-- In option menus, the current value of checkboxes and dropdown controlls will now be read (contributed by Endefx)
+- In option menus, the current value of checkboxes and dropdown controls will now be read (contributed by Endefx)
-- Scrolling has been implemented in the social pannel.
-You will now be able to interract with all of your friends. (contributed by Endefx)
+- Scrolling has been implemented in the social panel.
+You will now be able to interact with all of your friends. (contributed by Endefx)
 - Fixed an issue that allowed the crafting button to be pressed even if there was not enough dust to craft the card (contributed by Endefx)
 - Changed the reading of minion enchantments to be more reliable (contributed by Endefx)